RCMP make drug, weapons bust in Castlegar - BC Local News

-Castlegar RCMP made a drug and weapons bust in the city last Friday afternoon.
+RCMP made a drug and weapons bust in the Castlegar last Friday afternoon.

-Police say their special Crime Reduction Unit, working with general duty officers, arrested a 39-year-old man on June 8 for possession of a controlled substance.
+Police say the special Castlegar and Trail Crime Reduction Unit, working with general duty officers, arrested a 39-year-old man on June 8 for possession of a controlled substance.

 Later in the day they executed a search warrant for a home on 4th Street in Castlegar.
 Police seized controlled substances believed to be cocaine and cannabis, along with Canadian currency and prohibited weapons.